 Generally relies on pre-defined metrics and instrumentation within the application.Leverages flexible data collection methods, such as logs, metrics, and traces, to provide a more flexible and adaptable monitoring approach.

-APM primarily concentrates on monitoring and optimizing application performance, while Observability provides a broader understanding of system behavior and performance.
+APM primarily focuses on monitoring and optimizing application performance, while observability provides a broader understanding of system behavior and performance.
+It is a subset of observability, offering specific metrics and insights into application performance.

 Take the next step!

-Application Performance Monitoring (APM) is a critical practice for ensuring optimal performance, availability, and user experience of software applications.
+Application performance monitoring is a critical practice for ensuring optimal performance, availability, and user experience of software applications.

-By utilizing APM tools and techniques, organizations can monitor and track various performance metrics, diagnose issues, optimize performance, and enhance collaboration across teams.
+By using APM tools and techniques, organizations can monitor and track various performance metrics, diagnose issues, optimize performance, and improve collaboration among teams.

 Take the next step.
 Try Middleware for free.